openvinotoolkit/open_model_zoo/demos/classification_demo/python/README.md

 # Classification Python\* Demo

-This demo showcases inference of Classification networks using Model API and Async Pipeline.
+This demo showcases inference of Classification networks using Python\* Model API and Async Pipeline.

 ## How It Works